nathanjchan/college-scorecard/README.md

-# craigslist-apartments
+# college-scorecard
-With web-scraped Craigslist apartment listings, cleaned, explored, and analyzed the data.
+Explored and analyzed data about US colleges.